 The Erasmus+ Virtual Exchange Hub will benefit from the aggregation of debate contents generated through the Advocacy Training and offer wider public insight into the trends and issues connecting young people on the two shores of the Mediterranean.

-There will be several opportunities for advocacy training and online debate between May and August 2018.
 Please fill out our expression of interest and you will be contacted about these opportunities as they arise.